-These healthier bloody witch fingers use jam in place of food coloring!
+These healthier witch finger cookies use jam in place of food coloring!
 Can be made with all-purpose flour or with whole wheat for a 100% whole grain version.
 The perfect Halloween dessert!

 I’m preparing for a Halloween party and had no intention of posting these bloody witch fingers but after seeing how they came out, I just have to!
 I hope you can forgive me. ;)

-All of the witch finger recipes I found use red decorating gel.
+All of the witch finger cookies I found use red decorating gel.
 Food coloring doesn’t normally bother me (I know it should) but the thought of eating red decorating gel makes me queasy.

-If you don’t have white whole wheat flour, you could use all-purpose flour.
+If you don’t have white whole wheat flour, you could use all-purpose flour in these witch finger cookies.
 I’m guessing whole spelt would also work well!
 You may need to add a tiny bit of extra flour if the dough is extra sticky.

-So what kind of goodies are you making for Halloween?
+So what kind of desserts are you making for Halloween?
 I’m bummed I’m just now getting on the Halloween bandwagon.
-These bloody witch fingers are so fun!
+These bloody witch finger cookies are so fun!

-Update: people freaked out over these at the Halloween party!
+Update: people freaked out over these witch fingers at the Halloween party!
 Definitely a hit. :)

 Bloody Witch Fingers (100% whole grain option and without food coloring)

 - 1 1/3 cups (167 grams) white whole wheat flour or all-purpose flour